SvitlanaGorodok/Phone-Number/README.md

 To **delete contact** use DELETE for localhost:8080/contacts and provide query parameter for name, for instance, contact1.

-To **export all your contact** to main directory use GET for localhost:8080/contacts/export.
+To **export all your contacts** to main directory use GET for localhost:8080/contacts/export.

-To **import all your contact** to main directory use POST for localhost:8080/contacts/import and provide query parameter for filename, for instance, contacts.json.
+To **import all your contacts** from main directory use POST for localhost:8080/contacts/import and provide query parameter for filename, for instance, contacts.json.